wbthomason/pdf-scribe.nvim/README.md

   segfault bugs are **particularly** welcomed.
 - This plugin may eat your files, lunch, and/or car.

+## Known issues

+- Poppler doesn't always agree with the highlight rectangles created by other PDF engines; this can lead to slightly off text selection extraction
+- Highlights including mathematical symbols/other non-ASCII Unicode usually work, but sometimes get chopped up weirdly due to how Poppler determines glyph inclusion in selection regions/maps symbols to UTF-8 codepoints.

 ## TODO

 Help is welcome with any of the below!
 Otherwise, I'll get to them as I have time